gusztavvargadr/workstations/README.md

 ## Overview

-This repository contains Windows-based workstations for the following purposes:
+This repository contains Windows-based workstations for the following scenarios:

 * [.NET development] with Visual Studio.
 * [SQL Server development] with SQL Server Management Studio.
 * [Infrastructure development] with Chef, Packer, Terraform and AWS.
 * [Java development] with IntelliJ IDEA.

-All of them support an easy, source-controlled way of installing and configuring the most common development tools for the related stacks and the management of the sources of your projects, based on [Vagrant][VagrantHome] and [VirtualBox][VirtualBoxHome].
-This way you can easily recreate the same workstations anytime, anywhere, and instead of writing extensive documentation, you can simply share ready to use environments with your teammates and contributors.
+All of them support an easy, source-controlled way of installing and configuring the most common development tools for the related stacks, and the management of the sources of your projects, based on [Vagrant][VagrantHome] and [VirtualBox][VirtualBoxHome]:

-The most common configuration options are also supported out of the box:

 * Managing the core [OS] settings, installing features and additional packages.
 * Working with [Git] and [SVN] repositories.